What Is a Waterfall Edge Countertop?

 Enter a zip below and get matched to top-rated pros near you.

-If you’ve got the budget to afford a kitchen or bathroom decked out in stunning natural stone, you might want to consider the trendy but timeless design of a waterfall edge countertop.
-An elegant way to show off your granite, marble, or travertine, a waterfall edge countertop offers extra durability and easy maintenance, in addition to being a serious conversation starter.
+If you have the budget to afford a kitchen or bathroom decked out in stunning natural stone, you might want to consider the trendy but timeless design of a waterfall edge countertop or waterfall island.
+An elegant way to show off granite, marble, or travertine, a waterfall edge countertop offers extra durability and easy maintenance, in addition to being a serious conversation starter.
 Read on to learn everything you need to know about waterfall edge countertops and why you might want to install one in your home.

 How to Recognize a Waterfall Edge Countertop

-A waterfall countertop is a countertop that doesn’t have a horizontal endpoint.
+A waterfall edge island or countertop does not have a horizontal endpoint.
 Instead, the waterfall extends from the top of the kitchen island, bathroom vanity, cabinet, or peninsula, all the way to the ground, making a full bracket shape of countertop material

 The decision to install a waterfall edge countertop is largely for aesthetic reasons.
-Some homeowners like the drama of the waterfall edge and love it as a way to showcase a higher-end material, such as granite or marble.
-Practically, however, it can also be used to hide stools, small chairs, or even appliances.
+Some homeowners like the drama of the waterfall edge and use it to showcase a higher-end material, such as granite or marble.
+Practically, however, it can be used to hide stools, small chairs, or even appliances.

 Cost of a Waterfall Edge Countertop